 Stop overthinking over-analyzing or your days will be filled with frustration, anxiety, and analysis paralysis.
 Why make the simple complex?
 Every choice and decision is an opportunity to invite magic into your life.

 Sure negative things can happen when bad choices are made but why worry about things that are not likely to happen?

 Thinking too much about things that are unlikely to happen can take a serious toll on your well-being.
-Stress in a killer and should be avoided as much as possible in daily life.
+Stress is a killer and should be avoided as much as possible in daily life.

-Research shows that focusing on mistakes and shortcomings can result in much negative health conditions.
+Research shows that focusing on mistakes and shortcomings can result in many negative health conditions.

 Stop overthinking over-analyzing and enjoy living in the moment.
 Learn from your failures and celebrate your victories. with a little practice, you can limit your negative thinking and actually enjoy potential stressful decision-making situations.

 Here are a few helpful tips to help you stop overthinking and over-analyzing and thrive when life brings you to a fork in the road.

 5 Tips To Help You to Stop Overthinking Over Analyzing

 If you are not moving forward, you are moving backward.
 Action should always be your default response in decision-making situations.
 The action could involve weighing your options, using the pertinent information to move forward, or Declining an opportunity.

 Taking action should never include moving recklessly as a solution to stop overthinking and over-analyzing.

 You should never allow stress or anxiety to raise their ugly heads.
 When they do you are more prone to choose inaction and succumb to paralyzing fear.
 Stop overthinking over-analyzing and take action before that can happen